wme7/devLibrary/README.md

 ├── LICENSE
 └── README.md
 ```
+where the subfolder `compileScripts` contains the compilation details used to build the libraries.

 ## Build
-Assuming that the `CUDAtoolkit` and the `HIP` [package](https://github.com/ROCm-Developer-Tools/HIP) have been properly installed/built on a linux box, each sample_library can be build using `CMake` > 3.16 by sourcing its respetive compilation script:
+Assuming that the `CUDAtoolkit` 11.8 and the `HIP` 5.5 [package](https://github.com/ROCm-Developer-Tools/HIP) have been properly installed/built on a linux box, each sample_library can be build using `CMake` > 3.16 by sourcing its respetive compilation script:
 ```bash
 $ mkdir build && cd build
 $ source ../compileScripts/cmake_*.sh